-When Access Control is added to existing campus buildings any access-controlled door with key locking capability shall have Door Position Switch Monitoring (DPS) installed.
-After door position monitoring or access control is added all key cores will be removed unless approved by the UK Police Department.
+When Access Control is added to existing campus buildings, any access-controlled door with key locking capability shall have Door Position Switch Monitoring (DPS) installed.
+After door position monitoring or access control is added, all key cores will be removed unless approved by the UK Police Department.
 Technical Requirements:

-Key cores will remain at ADA doors, doors to mechanical rooms, doors with water shut off valves, UK HealthCare doors, and other UK Police approved doors for only as the Emergency Access point on all buildings with SMS.
+Key cores will remain at ADA doors, doors to mechanical rooms, doors with water shut off valves, UK HealthCare doors, and other UK Police-approved doors for only as the Emergency Access point on all buildings with SMS.
 Keys will no longer allow access to the building or rooms un-monitored.

 2.7 Emergency Notification Tower